Smponi/HarpoonIJ/README.md

 - **Popup Height**: Adjust the height of the popup dialog.
 - **Popup Font Size**: Set the font size for text within the popup dialog.
 - **Map Enter to Select Item in Dialog**: If you have IdeaVim installed, enabling this will allow you to select an item in the dialog by pressing Enter.
+- **Path Levels to Show**: Set the number of levels of the path to show in the popup dialog.
+0 means show the full path.

 To access these settings, navigate to `File > Settings > Tools > HarpoonIJ Settings`.